2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/006_Developing_Game_Mechanics/005_Rhythm_Games.md

 When it comes to lag, it is really difficult to estimate how the computer will react to our game, so we need a metric that will tell us what corrections we need to apply.

-Such corrections are estimated comparing video and audio to the input: this way we will keep everything syncronized to the player input, making the game feel tighter.
+Such corrections are estimated comparing video and audio to the input: this way we will keep everything synchronized to the player input, making the game feel tighter.

 First kind of test is done "video vs. input", the player has to push a button when something on the screen happens (like pushing rhythmically with a dot changing color), this way we can account for the video lag, compared to the input.
 This means we will obtain a $(video+input)$ lag measurement.